algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 </details>

 ## 1 Introduction
-SportShield is a smart anti-thieft device designed to protect sport equipement.
-Developed by Coris Innovation, a company specialised on systems and process engineering.
-The device feature include choke sensors, thieft alarme, GPS tracking, remote lock/unlock functinality.
-The goal of the project is to improve the battery consumption management, device management with NFC and alarm management and simultaneous actions.
+SportShield is a smart anti-theft device designed to protect sports equipment.
+Developed by Coris Innovation, a company specializing in systems and process engineering.
+The device features include choke sensors, theft alarms, GPS tracking, and remote lock/unlock functionality.
+The goal of the project is to improve battery consumption management, device management with NFC alarm management, and simultaneous actions.

 ### 1.1  Scope

 #### 1.1.1 In Scope
 ##### 1. Battery Consumption Management:

-- Improve energy efficiency of the system by implementing strategies such as turning on components only when needed and managing sleep modes effectively.
+- Improve the energy efficiency of the system by implementing strategies such as turning on components only when needed and managing sleep modes effectively.
 - Implement measures to handle low battery situations, ensuring skis are secured even when the battery is low.
 - Increase battery lifespan by enforcing charging limits (e.g., no charge above 80% of Vmax) and discharge thresholds (e.g., no discharge under 20%).